-Some of these options would be; personal trainer, group personal training program, group fitness, yoga, and Barre.
-The 28 Days will not be too hard to do but the goal is that you are still exercising and moving consistently a year from now.
+Some of these options would be; personal trainer, group personal training program, group fitness, yoga, pilates and barre.
+This will not be too hard to do throughout the program, but the goal is that you are still exercising and moving consistently a year from now.

-Below is an example of what to do for workouts for 6 weeks.
+Below is an example of what to do for workouts.
 We encourage you to do resistance training three days a week and cardio three days a week to get in six workouts for the week.
 You can change the days but we have had success with getting in the resistance workouts in Monday, Wednesday and Friday and your cardio sessions on Tuesday, Thursday and Saturday.